antoinewaugh/cme-sbe-latency/README.md

 ```
 # Todo

+* handle channel-level sequence gaps, i.e. if gap occurs in instrument download how shall this be handled?
+* channel controller should check every packet msgseqnum > previous. and detect a gap if need be.
+    * data could also be supressed if packet has been procesesd in the past. confirm behaviour is in fact duplicate msgid
+* instrument discovery: startup process
+* recovery from snapshot - > updated market statistics

 * confirm this line : if(*message.securityGroup() != message.securityGroupNullValue()) { // need to confirm this
 * start adding catch2 tests today